Jonathan Luigs: Professional career

-Regardless of his up-and-down senior season at Arkansas, Luigs was considered one of the best centers available in the 2009 NFL Draft.
+Regardless of his up-and-down senior season at Arkansas, Luigs was considered one of the best centers available in the 2009 NFL draft.
 He drew comparisons to Ryan Kalil, and was projected a third-round pick.

-Luigs was selected by the Bengals in the fourth round, 106th overall.
+Luigs was selected by the Bengals in the fourth round, 106th overall, of the 2009 NFL draft.
 He signed a four-year, $2.26 million deal with a $509,000 signing bonus.
 A backup to Kyle Cook in the 2009 NFL season, Luigs played in eight games for the Bengals before being waived on August 17, 2010, after one season with the team.